-The public has seen so many iconic photo shoots over the years and we want to share with you 10 of the most famous and iconic photos over the past several years.
-Hopefully you’ll recognize most of them and learn something new about the history behind the photo.`
+The public has seen so many iconic images over the years and we want to share with you 10 of the most famous and iconic photos over the past several years.
+Hopefully, you’ll recognize most of them and learn something new about the history behind one of these famous photos.

 Twiggy, by Barry Lategan

 When it comes to recognizable famous photos, Twiggy by Barry Lategan is easily one of the most popular.
 This photo of Twiggy set the standard for beauty in the late 1960’s.
-Often times people today will draw small lines under their bottom eyelashes to get the “Twiggy look”.
+Still today, people will draw small lines under their bottom eyelashes to get the iconic “Twiggy look”, showing how powerful the images truly were.

 Many people are surprised to hear that Twiggy was just 17 years old during this photoshoot with Barry Lategan.
 This photo was sent to the Daily Express, a tabloid newspaper in the United Kingdom.
-From then on the young woman was deemed the face of 1996.
+From then on the young woman became the face of 1996.

 Owen Bruce for Elle Canada

-Looking at this photo makes you’re part of a fun event or even a classic children’s tale such as Alice in Wonderland.
-The bright colors and exciting props draws the eye of the reader in and truly stands out amongst other editorial spreads from that time.
+Looking at this photo makes you a part of a fun event or even a classic children’s tale such as Alice in Wonderland.
+The bright colors and exciting props draw the eye of the reader in.
+This, of course, truly stood out of the editorial images of the time and still does, to this day.

 ESPN Body Issue

 The most recent iconic photoshoot is from the famous sports magazine by ESPN.
-In 2019 ESPN Magazine released their Body Issue.
-This was a bold move for the company and it resulted in praise from around the globe.
+In 2019 ESPN Magazine released The Body Issue.
+This was a bold move for the company and it resulted in global praise.
 As you turn through several pages of The Body Issue, you will see a myriad of athletes.
 Seems normal for a sports magazine, right?

 Well, ESPN decided that all these famous athletes should pose nude.
 This allowed the world to see real bodies, unedited.
 Obviously these athletes have amazing bodies, but you also got to see stretch marks, scars, muscles, and more.
 Something unique about this shoot is that it shows the strength of naked body, without sexualising it.
-This can make readers feel better about their bodies and empower future athletes.
+A modern trend of not airbrushing and perfecting models has taken over, and ESPN really made news when they pushed it into the athletic world.
+This empowers both readers and future athletes.

 Anna Wintour’s First Vogue Cover

-Anna Wintour is probably the most famous person in the world of fashion.
+Anna Wintour is one of the most famous people in the world of fashion.
 She has been the Editor in Chief in Vogue since 1988.
 That same year she got the honor of styling her first magazine cover in November.
-The cover was quite different than the other editorial magazines during that time.
+The cover separated itself from the rest of the industry.
 The majority of other editorials would have people perfectly posed in the latest makeup look and fashion trends.

 The model on the cover, Michaela Bercu, was photographed on the streets of New York City instead of in a studio.
 Another way that this stood out for Vogue is that Michaela Bercu was a model, not a celebrity.
 Up until this 1988 cover, vogue had only had celebrities featured on the cover.
 Lastly, the suit pants that the model was set to where were too small.
 On a whim, she decided to wear jeans instead.
+This cover was perpendicular to what fashion magazines and editorial had been prior.
 All of these factors easily make Anna Wintour‘s first Vogue cover iconic.

 David and Victoria Beckham for Vogue Italia – July 2003